ErikBurdett/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain the difference between Relational Databases and SQL.
+1. Explain the difference between Relational Databases and SQL. according to mongodb tldr summary: SQL databases are known as relational databases, and have a table-based data structure, with a strict, predefined schema required.
+NoSQL databases, or non-relational databases, can be document based, graph databases, key-value pairs, or wide-column stores.
 2. Why do tables need a Primary Key?
+To be able to be accessed by other tables (?)
-3. What is the name given to a table column that references the Primary Key on another table?
+3. What is the name given to a table column that references the Primary Key on another table? a forgein key
-4. What do we need in order to have a _many to many_ relationship between two tables?
+4. What do we need in order to have a _many to many_ relationship between two tables? the data to be shared between multiple tables